chaoticmonky/pic10c_final/README.md

 Killing stage: the all_players is iterated through, and any agent that has 0 health is killed using the vector::erase function.
 I thought about using std::for_each algorithm using a lambda function and a simple if statement, however that wasn't possible since all agents of same type are identical and there was no effcient way to delete an agent as well as update whole pool altogether (including shifting all other agents that followed the recently killed agent by one place to the left).
 The failed attempt can be seen to be commented out

+Finally, I did basic operator overloading to compare two agents to differentiate between the two types I included.
+This was used throughout the code, from counting the number of predators alive to the simulation::battle function's conditional statements.
+If I'd to say my code is lacking something, it is that my battle function is not generic, and uses more conditional statements than what I'd be happy with.
+However, despite this, my code is an upgrade to the simulation that was conducted in the excel sheet on the link above.

 Since my ideas for this project does not end with this quarter, I had to make sure the simulation was as generic as possible if different factors for it are changed.
-Primarily, I wanted to make sure that adding new agents with different strategies would be easy as the two agents used in this simulation are very basic.
+Primarily, I wanted to make sure that adding new agents with different strategies would be easy as the two agents used in this simulation are very basic and I wish to further understand how evolutionary stable strategies are decided in more complex systems.